hrk/gpconnect/README.md

 ### Usage examples
-- how to connect
-- how to disconnect
+- You can connect by simply calling the script, or optionally by passing the -c / --connect argument
+- You can disconnect by passing the -d / --disconnect argument

 # TODO
 - Write something here.
-- add cmdline parameters: connect (optional, default) | disconnect